 Some of the things that F5 does not want, and will never ask for are:

-Important Please do not comment on closed issues.
+Important: Please do not comment on closed issues.

-Two things happen when you comment on closed issues:
+When you comment on closed issues:

 Why is commenting on old issues a problem for the code base?